Entering the “Blogosphere”

-The word “blog” is derived from the term web log.
+The word “blog” is derived from the term “web log.”
 A blog is a series of logs or entries usually written by one individual in an informal, conversational style.
-Many blogs link to other blogs, which has created an interwoven network of millions of interconnected blogs known as the “blogosphere.”
+Many blogs link to other blogs, which has created an interwoven network of millions of blogs known as the “blogosphere.”
 It’s easy to follow along links from one blog to another to another.
-Therefore, by simply landing on one blog, you have entered the blogosphere and can follow a seemingly endless path of blogs.
+Therefore, by simply landing on one blog, you enter the blogosphere and can follow a seemingly endless path of blogs.

 A blog is not the same thing as a website, although a blog may be located on a page within a website.
 When it comes to a typical website, there’s usually a home page where visitors initially “land” and find links to other pages within the site.
 With a blog, visitors land on a page of entries posted in reverse-chronological order so the most recent post can be read first.
-When a blogger (the person behind the blog) adds a new entry, it shows up above all other entries.
-There may be links provided in a blog that lead to blogs by other people, websites, or stories of interest to the blogger.
+When a blogger (the person writing the blog) adds a new entry, it shows up above all other entries.
+There may be links provided in a blog that lead to websites or stories of interest to the blogger.

-If you are interested in finding blogs you might like to follow or if you are thinking about starting your own blog, you can find lots of helpful information on the Internet.
+If you’re interested in finding blogs you might like to follow or if you are thinking about starting your own blog, you can find lots of helpful information on the Internet.
 The easiest way to find blogs that interest you is search words associated with the topic and the word blog.